 It’s impossible to evaluate a credit card without proper context.
 To solve this, we took a look at how the Wells Fargo Platinum card compares to its leading competitors.

-Currently, the Chase Freedom® is one of the best overall cards on the market.
-Chase Freedom® lets users Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Enjoy new 5% categories every 3 months.
-Unlimited 1% cash back on all other purchases.
-Even at its worst, however, the Chase Freedom® will produce rewards for cardholders -– something the Wells Fargo Platinum card never does.
-The Chase Freedom® is our preferred choice when it comes to making new purchases.
+Currently, the Chase Freedom Flex℠ is one of the best overall cards on the market.
+Chase Freedom Flex℠ lets users Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
+Even at its worst, however, the Chase Freedom Flex℠ will produce rewards for cardholders -– something the Wells Fargo Platinum card never does.
+The Chase Freedom Flex℠ is our preferred choice when it comes to making new purchases.

 Wells Fargo Platinum card vs Wells Fargo Cash Wise Visa® card

 The Wells Fargo Cash Wise Visa® card is a solid cash back credit card with balance transfer capabilities.
-The Wells Fargo Cash Wise Visa® card has a 0% intro APR on purchases and qualifying balance transfers for 15 months from account opening.
+The Wells Fargo Cash Wise Visa® card has a 0% intro APR for 15 months from account opening on qualifying balance transfers.
 However, you should be aware that fees apply and qualifying balance transfers have to be executed within 120 days to qualify for the intro rates and fees.
-After the intro period, you'll receive a higher APR of 14.49%-24.99% (Variable).
+After the intro period, you'll receive a higher APR of 14.49%-24.99% variable.
 The Wells Fargo Cash Wise Visa® card comes with the added benefit of earning cardholders Earn unlimited 1.5% cash rewards on purchases.
 Since you won't have much use for the Wells Fargo Platinum card after you finish paying off your balance, the Wells Fargo Cash Wise Visa® card is the better long-run option.
 To learn more, check out our review of the card.

 Wells Fargo Platinum card vs Chase Slate®

 The Chase Slate® is a great credit card for individuals who prioritize interest savings over rewards.
-The Chase Slate® offers 0% Introductory APR for 15 months on purchases and balance transfers (then the APR goes to a 14.99% - 23.74% Variable APR).
+The Chase Slate® offers 0% Intro APR on Purchases for 15 months (then the APR goes to a 16.49% - 25.24% Variable APR).
 What makes it better is that it waives the transfer fee, on balance transfers made during the first 60 days of your account opening.
 If you plan on performing multiple balance transfers over a long period of time, the Chase Slate® will be the better choice.
 Optimally, however, consumers should transfer their balances immediately, and focus on paying them down.